pjeff1465/capstone_project/README.md

 Tests are split into files mirroring the file structure of the application.
 To run any of the test files, ensure you are in the root directory and run the following: `pytest .\tests\<filename>`.
 For example: `pytest .\tests\test_api.py` which will run unit tests checking the functions which handle api requests.

+NOTE: the file `test_api_integration.py` is integration tests for the api and makes real requests to external api.
+This does not use mocking and therefore rate limits apply.